Yitzhak Rabin: IDF service

 Later, Rabin was chief of operations for the Southern Front and participated in the major battles ending the fighting there, including Operation Yoav and Operation Horev.

 In the beginning of 1949 he was a member of the Israeli delegation to the armistice talks with Egypt that were held on the island of Rhodes.
 The result of the negotiations were the 1949 Armistice Agreements, which ended the official hostilities of the 1948 Arab–Israeli War.
 Following the demobilization at the end of the war he was the most senior (former) member of the Palmach that remained in the IDF.

 Like many Palmach leaders, Rabin was politically aligned with the left wing pro-Soviet Ahdut HaAvoda party and later Mapam.
 These officers were distrusted by Prime Minister David Ben-Gurion and several resigned from the army in 1953 after a series of confrontations.
 Those members of Mapam who remained, such as Rabin, Haim Bar-Lev and David Elazar, had to endure several years in staff or training posts before resuming their careers.

 Rabin headed Israel's Northern Command from 1956 to 1959.
 In 1964 he was appointed chief of staff of the Israel Defense Forces (IDF) by Levi Eshkol, who had replaced David Ben-Gurion as Prime Minister and Minister of Defence.
 Since Eshkol did not have much military experience and trusted Rabin's judgement, he had a very free hand.
 According to the memoirs of Eshkol's military secretary, Eshkol followed Rabin "with closed eyes".

 Under his command, the IDF achieved victory over Egypt, Syria and Jordan in the Six-Day War in 1967.
 After the Old City of Jerusalem was captured by the IDF, Rabin was among the first to visit the Old City, and delivered a famous speech on Mount Scopus, at the Hebrew University.
 In the days leading up to the war, it was reported that Rabin suffered a nervous breakdown and was unable to function.
 After this short hiatus, he resumed full command over the IDF.

 Ambassador to the United States (1968–1973)

 Following his retirement from the IDF he became ambassador to the United States beginning in 1968, serving for five years.
 In this period the US became the major weapon supplier of Israel and in particular he managed to get the embargo on the F-4 Phantom fighter jets lifted.
 During the 1973 Yom Kippur War he served in no official capacity.
-While serving as ambassador, Rabin met and formed a relationship with Menachem M. Schneerson.